What tips do you have for first-timers at THE Spring Games?

 At what ballfields will my team be playing?

-You can check the schedule or the individual team list to see at which ballfields your team will be playing.
+You can (and should) check the Official THE Spring Games app to see at which ballfields your team will be playing.
 Please remember that most teams play at two or more complexes during their time at THE Spring Games.
 Your best bet is to keep an eye on the schedule online as it is updated automatically as changes are made.

 Is there a map to show me how to get to the ballfields?

-Yes, you have two options to find your way around the softball complexes at THE Spring Games.
-Go to our facilities page for more information.
+Yes, you have two options to find your way around the softball complexes at THE Spring Games: you can review the individual ballfield information on each Division page or use our Official THE Spring Games App.

 What is the physical address of the ballfields where THE Spring Games will be played?

-You can click on the ballpark information on our facilities page to get the address for the ballparks for the softball games you wish to attend.
+You can click on the ballpark information on the Division page to get the address for the ballparks for the softball games you wish to attend.
+This information is also available on the Official THE Spring Games app.

-Am I allowed to bring in coolers, tents, umbrellas, or chairs?
+Am I allowed to bring in coolers, tents, umbrellas, wagons, or chairs?

 Tents are not permitted at any park.
 Personal sized, small umbrellas may be permitted but if the umbrella is used in a way to interfere with or obstruct another fan’s experience, you may be asked to put the umbrella away.